 You were interviewed for On the Media’s ‘Boiling Point’ and described memes as an ‘an act of resistance against a casual white supremacy,’ and suggested that without them the discourse wouldn’t be nearly as strong.

-While there are a lot of memes out there about white women, there are only a handful about white men.
+While there are a lot of memes out there about white women, there is only a handful about white men.
 Why aren’t white guys getting roasted on Twitter?

 Part of it is historical, in that white women, because of their position in society, have always been relegated to the home — the homemaker, the nurturer.
 And they have also been positioned as needing protection by men and society.
 So, if we’re thinking about systems and who’s afforded the most power, white men are at the top of that system and white women are directly beneath them.
 If we’re thinking about it from an intersectional perspective, white women have more power than people of color, but less power than white men.